theheking/intro-to-command-line-hpc/practical_overview/2_Introducing_the_Shell.md

 > Key Points
 > ----------
 >
-> *   The shell gives you the ability to work more efficiently by using keyboard commands rather than a GUI.
+> *   The shell allows you to work more efficiently using keyboard commands rather than a GUI.
 >
 > *   Useful commands for navigating your file system include: `ls`, `mkdir`, `wget`, `pwd`, and `cd`.
 >